Districts of Kazakhstan

-This Region occupies the whole southeast of the Republic, and its territory is called Zhetysu (Semirechye).
-It borders the Eastern Kazakhstan Region in the north, and its boundary passes the following chain of large lakes: Balkhash, a massive fresh and salt-water lake; salt water lakes Alakol and Zhalanashkol, and fresh water lakes Sasykkol and Uyaly.
-The northern part of the Region has a shallow slope to Balkhash Lake.
+This District occupies the whole southeast of the Republic, and its territory is called Zhetysu (Semirechye).
+It borders the Eastern Kazakhstan District in the north, and its boundary passes the following chain of large lakes: Balkhash, a massive fresh and salt-water lake; salt water lakes Alakol and Zhalanashkol, and fresh water lakes Sasykkol and Uyaly.
+The northern part of the District has a shallow slope to Balkhash Lake.
 It consists of a plain, the larger part of which is occupied by the Caryesyk-Atyrau, Taukum and Moiyinkum deserts.

 The vast Bakanas plain extends across the delta part of the Ili River crossed by ancient dry riverbeds.
 The Northern and Central Tien-Shan Mountain range, like an insurmountable wall, stands in the southeast, along the crests of which the border of Kazakhstan and China lies.
 The climate is extreme continental in the plains; precipitation is up to 300 mm per year.
 The climate is milder in the Ili foothills, thaws are regular, and precipitation reaches 600 mm.
 Vertical zones are clearly evident in the mountains.